 February is a wonderful time to take stock of what you have already accomplished in the art room and think about what you still want to focus on.
 The weather is often cold, rainy or somewhere in between and despite it being our shortest month, teachers can accomplish a lot in this wintery window.

-I created a calendar for you to download and use a reminder to think about not only the special events in February but also to get a head start on year end activities.
+I created a 2023 calendar for you to download and use as a reminder to think about not only the special events in February but also to get a head start on year end activities.

 While Valentine’s Day and Black History Month are probably top of mind, this is also a good time to ensure that you have a place to store artwork for upcoming Spring art shows.

 If you haven’t created your student portfolio’s yet (I know, please don’t gasp…many teachers like me just never seemed to get around to it until absolutely the last minute), this is the month to do it.